Can I switch schools during the middle of a semester?

 How do I Enroll?

-To enroll at The SET please fill out the enrollment form on our website.
+To enroll at SET, please fill out the enrollment form on our website.
 Our administration will follow up by email or phone to confirm your enrollment.
 Once you receive confirmation, you can inform your current school that you will be switching to SET.
 Our Registrar, Ms. Carrie Heath, will contact you to set up an appointment to create a class schedule so you can start the next day.
-At that appointment, please bring in a copy of your Birth certificate, immunization records and proof of current address (water bill, SDG&E bill).
+At that appointment, please bring in a copy of your birth certificate, immunization records and proof of current address (water bill and/or SDG&E bill).

 What if I have an IEP or 504 plan?

-Before I enroll will I be able to talk to parents whose students attend SET High School?
+Before I enroll will I be able to talk to parents whose student(s) attend SET?

 How much does it cost to attend SET?